ChoKssa/Workshop-VotingApp-Solidity/README.md

 ## Task 1
-In the contracts/ folder, create a "Ballot.sol" file.
+In the contracts/ folder, create a "Vote.sol" file.
 Add these lines to the file:
 ```solidity
 // SPDX-License-Identifier: UNLICENSED
 pragma solidity ^0.8.13;
 ```
-Then create a contract named "Ballot".
+Then create a contract named "Vote".
 All the rest of the code will be in this contract.

 ## Task 2
 Create a ***public*** variable "organizer" of type ***address***.